Yale-A11y/e2e-a11y-testing/README.md

 `url`: The url to test or the sitemap.xml to test a list of links with.

+### Visual regression tests

 To run visual regression tests for a page/site:

 ```bash
 npm run visreg <url>
 ```

 `url`: The url to test or the sitemap.xml to test a list of links with.

 Note: The first time you run the visual regression, it'll attempt to create baselines to test against.
 The times after that will be actual comparisons to the original.

-To retrieve the sitemap links into a file called `sitemap.links`:
+### Run multiple tests

+To retrieve a page or a sitemap to then run tests against:

 ```bash
 npm run sitemap <url>
 ```